byrne-greg/the-stool-diary/README.md

 ---

-## How the project is structured:
+## Project Structure

-Name-conventions:
+Name conventions:

 - `__something__`: (Folder) indicates a private folder not used in production (e.g. `__stories__`, `__tests__`)